hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `project` - Project of the function.
 If it is not provided, the provider project is used.

 * `region` - Region of function.
-Currently can be only "us-central1".
 If it is not provided, the provider region is used.

 ## Timeouts